InformaticsMatters/fragmentor/README.md

     $ ansible-playbook site-standardise.yaml \
         -e vendor=xchem_dsip \
         -e version=v1 -e deployment=production \
-        -e database_login_host=130.246.212.152 \
+        -e database_login_host=130.246.214.154 \
-        -e runpath=/data/share-2/run01
+        -e runpath=/data/fragmentor/run01

 > Parameter deployment=development|production

-This parameter tells the playbook to use either:
+This parameter tells the playbook to use either a set of parameters suitable for development or production.
+Always review the built-in parameters to make sure they're suitable for your intended play.
+This 'high level' parameter sets a number of variables based on whether you're developing or running code in production, specifically: -

 1. AWS S3 or the data directory in the repository (which contains small test files) as a source for input files.
 2. The production or development postgres database.

+> Parameter runpath

+This identifies the shared-directory for execution, typically an Auto-FS directory known to the cluster.
+Check the `auto.data` for your cluster, or review the `roles/patch/templates/auto.data.j2` file, which should be up-to-date, in our [Galaxy-Patch] repository.

 > Optional parameter add_file: default: no